Tetrasodium EDTA in soap

 How much lye does it neutralize?
 None!
 Do not adjust your lye weight for EDTA.

 How should I add it to my soap?
-If using an EDTA solution, blend it into your fats along with any other additives you want to add to the fats, add the lye solution, and soap as usual.
-If using EDTA powder, mix the powder into the water or water-based liquid in your recipe until the powder is dissolved and blend this mixture into your fats.
+Blend EDTA solution into your fats along with any other additives you want to add to the fats, add the lye solution, and soap as usual.
+If using EDTA powder, mix the powder into water or water-based liquid (NOT the lye!) until the powder is dissolved and then blend this mixture into your fats.

 You might be wondering why EDTA is sold as a 39% concentration.
 Why not just make a 50% mixture?